Jane Ellen Stevens, and Vincent J. Felitti, MD

-Resilience questionnaire—The 14-question survey (in Word file and online) was developed by the early-childhood service providers, pediatricians, psychologists, and health advocates of Southern Kennebec Healthy Start, Augusta, Maine, in 2006, and updated in February 2013.
+Resilience questionnaire—The 14-question survey (online) was developed by the early-childhood service providers, pediatricians, psychologists, and health advocates of Southern Kennebec Healthy Start, Augusta, Maine, in 2006, and updated in February 2013.
 Two psychologists in the group, Mark Rains, PhD and Kate McLinn, PhD came up with the 14 statements with editing suggestions by the other members of the group.
 They modeled the scoring system after the ACE Study questions and devised the questions based on a number of research studies from the literature over the past 40 years, including that of Emmy Werner, PhD, and others.
 Its purpose is limited to parenting education.
 It was not developed for research.

 News and networking

 ACEsConnection.com—Social network for people implementing ACE concepts.
 Provides wide-reaching resource section and daily summaries with links to news, reports, and research related to ACEs and trauma-informed practices.

 ACEsTooHigh.com—A news site for the general public covering how communities, states, agencies, nonprofits, social services, and other organizations and individuals are implementing practices based on ACE and trauma-informed concepts, research about ACEs, neurobiology of toxic stress, epigenetics, and biomedical effects of ACEs.

 Adults Molested as Children—Links to resources and online e-groups, including co-ed groups and groups for men, women and women who were molested by a female.